 You will study the history and ethics of journalism, its guiding principles, and its role in a global society.
 Whether through print, broadcast, or electronic means, you will learn news gathering and story composition techniques that will prepare you for multimedia jobs.

 The Lindenwood University Journalism program offers you the chance to study consecutive levels of writing and reporting, in addition to multimedia journalism and technology.
 You will build your portfolio by gathering news and telling stories through the Lindenwood’s campus media news outlets.

-- The Legacy is a student magazine published throughout the school year by student editors, reporters, photographers, and artists.
-Currently, the magazine is published 2-3 times a semester and is available at locations around campus.
+- The Link is a student magazine published twice a year by student editors, reporters, photographers, and artists.
+Currently, the magazine is published once a semester and is available at locations around campus.

 - LindenLink.com is an online multimedia news platform combining text, photo, video, and social media to tell stories.
 The website is student-run, and it’s the online home for news content within the School of Communications, offering you and other journalism students a place to innovate and showcase your work.

 - LUTV News airs live multiple times a week on LUTV’s Charter Cable Channel 989 and AT&T U-Verse.
 LUTV News covers Lindenwood’s campus and St. Charles County.
 Students run the show as producers, reporters, anchors, writers, videographers, and technical crew.

 If you choose the broadcast emphasis, you will enroll in an immersion program at LUTV News known as the Super Semester.
 The Super Semester is an intensive, three-course semester focusing entirely on all aspects of broadcast news.
 Your classes for the semester are

 When enrolled in Super Semester, you will have the opportunity to meet with local broadcast professionals at seminars and lectures held periodically throughout the semester.